Thesis

 Valuation

-Tecton raised a $100 million Series C in July 2022, bringing its total raised to $160 million.
-The round was led by Kleiner Perkins, with participation from previous investors Andreessen Horowitz, Sequoia Capital, Bain Capital Ventures and Tiger Global.
-Notable strategic investors included Snowflake and Databricks.
+In July 2022, Tecton raised a $100 million Series C round, which brought the company’s total funding to $160 million, where it remained as of January 2025.
+The round was led by Kleiner Perkins, with participation from previous investors a16z, Sequoia Capital, Bain Capital Ventures, and Tiger Global.
+Other investors also included Snowflake and Databricks, indicating interest from players in the data platform space.

 Key Opportunities